oracle/mysql-operator/docs/user/restore.md

 ## On-demand restores

 You can request a restore from a previous backup at any time by submitting a Restore custom resource to the operator.
-The backupRef is the name of the backup that you wish to restore, and the clusterRef is the name of the destination cluster of the restore operation.
+The backup is the name of the backup that you wish to restore, and the cluster is the name of the destination cluster of the restore operation.

 ```yaml